-As someone who enjoys cooking, I often find myself wondering about the difference between herbs and spices.
-Should I use herb or spice?
-Are they the same thing?
-Can you use them interchangeably?
-After doing some research, I discovered that while both herbs and spices can add flavor and depth to dishes, they are actually quite different.
+As a cooking enthusiast, I frequently ponder over the distinction between herbs and spices.
+Should I opt for a herb or a spice?
+Are they identical?
+Can they be used interchangeably?
+Upon conducting some research, I found out that although both herbs and spices can enhance the taste and complexity of dishes, they are indeed quite distinct.

 We typically define herbs as the leaves of plants used for culinary or medicinal purposes.
 You can often use them fresh or dried, and add them to dishes for flavor or as a garnish.
 Some common herbs include basil, thyme, and parsley.
 We typically define spices as the seeds, fruits, roots, or bark of plants used for flavoring, coloring, or preserving food.
 Some common spices include cinnamon, ginger, and cumin.